slott56/py-web-tool/pyweb.rst

 (expressed in the documentation) and action (expressed in the working program) are significantly reduced.

-**pyWeb** is a literate programming tool that combines the actions of *weaving* a document with *tangling* source files.
+**py-web-tool** is a literate programming tool that combines the actions of *weaving* a document with *tangling* source files.
 It is independent of any source language.
-It is designed to work with RST document markup.
+While is designed to work with RST document markup, it should be amenable to any other flavor of markup.
-Is uses a simple set of markup tags to define chunks of code and documentation.
+It uses a small set of markup tags to define chunks of code and documentation.

 Background